Yedidya1/Design-and-Implementation-of-Multi-Channel-Voltage-Supply-System/README.md

 - Powering and controlling metasurfaces to manipulate electromagnetic waves dynamically.
 - Driving multi-channel setups in electrical, optical, and RF systems.
 - Supporting research and development in advanced metamaterials and multi-channel electronics.

-## **Development Tools and Environments:**
-This project was developed using the following tools and technologies:

-- **Programming and RTL Languages:** VHDL for FPGA design, Python for software development.
-- **FPGA Development Environment:** Xilinx Vivado for RTL design, synthesis, and implementation.
-- **Software Tools:** Python for the user interface, with the `pyserial` library for UART communication.
-- **Hardware Platform:** FPGA development board and AD5372 DAC array.
-- **Compilation and Debugging:** Vivado for FPGA simulation and hardware debugging.

 ## **Setup and Usage:**
 #### **Hardware Components:**